jagnoor/pandas-challenge-1/README.md

 * Out of total 573 players, the vast majority are male (84%).

 * The best represented age bracket in the data is 20-24 years(45%), followed by 15-19(18.58%) and 25-29(13.37%).

+* Age group 20-24 spends the most money, total purchase value of $1,114.06 and average puchase of $4.32 per person.
+However, age group 35-39 has the highest average purchase of $4.76 per person and total purchase value of $147.67.

 ### Read data
 ```